- About Us

 Daytime can get hot to around 35 to 40 degrees celsius and night can get as cool as 12 degrees celsius.

-At the end of the rains in May and June when the wildebeest and other migratory mammals begin to head north-west to the Serengeti and Grumeti River.
+At the end of the rains in May and June when the million wildebeest and other migratory mammals begin to head north-west to the Serengeti and Grumeti River.

 Mid November until the annual calving in the southeastern parts of the Serengeti Safari between January and March.
 So effectively you would see the migration in different stages between December and June.